KarelZe/tclf/docs/option_trade_classification.md

 There's a lot going on.🥵

 To match the author's description, we first set up `layers`.
 We use the `tclf` implementation of the [tradesize](https://github.com/KarelZe/tclf/blob/main/src/tclf/classical_classifier.py#L336), [quote](https://github.com/KarelZe/tclf/blob/main/src/tclf/classical_classifier.py#L154), and [depth rule](https://github.com/KarelZe/tclf/blob/main/src/tclf/classical_classifier.py#L362C1-L363C1), as well as [reverse tick test](https://github.com/KarelZe/tclf/blob/main/src/tclf/classical_classifier.py#L137).
 The subset named "ex" refers to exchange-specific data, "best" to the NBBO and "all" for inter-exchange level data.
-Identical to the paper, the reverse tick test is applied at the inter-exchange level, due to devastating results of tick-based algorithms at the exchange level.
+Identical to the paper, the reverse tick test is applied at the inter-exchange level, due to the devastating results of tick-based algorithms at the exchange level.
 The authors perform random classification on unclassified trades, hence we choose `strategy="random"`.
 ```python
 from tclf.classical_classifier import ClassicalClassifier